 Did you know that you have the right to re-use information which public bodies hold, under the Open Data Directive?

 Any individual or entity may make a request to a public sector body to release documents /data for re-use.

-The request should clearly indicate that it is being made under the Open Data and Re-use of Public Sector Information Directive, commonly know as the Open Data Directive.
-The Open Data Regulations provide that a public sector body should respond to an Open Data request:
+The request should clearly indicate that it is being made under the Open Data and Re-use of Public Sector Information Directive, commonly known as the Open Data Directive.
+The Open Data Regulations which transposed the Directive in to Irish law, SI 376/2021, provide that a public sector body should respond to an Open Data request:

 Where, due to the extent or complexity of the request, processing will take longer than 20 working days from receipt of the request, the public sector body concerned shall advise the requester accordingly within three weeks after the initial request was received.
 In such circumstances the public sector body should respond in full to the request within 40 working days from receipt of the request.